zwave-js/node-zwave-js/packages/core/core.api.md

     source?: "driver" | "node";
 }

+// Warning: (ae-missing-release-tag) "VirtualEndpointId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface VirtualEndpointId {
+    // (undocumented)
+    readonly index: number;
+    // (undocumented)
+    readonly nodeId: number | MulticastDestination;
+    // (undocumented)
+    readonly virtual: true;
+}

+// Warning: (ae-missing-release-tag) "VirtualNodeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface VirtualNodeId extends VirtualEndpointId {
+    // (undocumented)
+    readonly id: number | undefined;
+}

 // Warning: (ae-missing-release-tag) "wasControllerReset" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)